 - and about a million other things.

 Quite frankly, I work harder on a day-to-day basis as a submissive than I ever did in my vanilla marriage.
-Of course, the rewards are much greater so it’s worth it, but submissives definitely take on plenty of responsibility.
+Of course, the rewards are much higher, so it’s worth it, but submissives take on plenty of responsibility.

 Myth 3: To be submissive, you have to be a masochist.

 Wrong, wrong, so freaking wrong.
 Some submissives are masochists and enjoy pain, while others aren’t but will do things to please their Dominants.
-But if you truly do not enjoy pain and don’t want to deal with it even for the sake of a Dominant’s pleasure, that’s okay.
+But if you genuinely do not enjoy pain and don’t want to deal with it even for the sake of a Dominant’s pleasure, that’s okay.
 You’re still submissive, and in case you wondered, there are plenty of Dominants out in the world who aren’t sadistic, either.

 Myth 4: Submissives shouldn’t have their own opinions.

 What?!
 Are you kidding me?
 If I don’t have my own opinion, how will my Dominant know what I like or don’t like?
 How will he know if what he’s doing to me feels good or doesn’t or if it’s something we should try again?
-Of course submissives have opinions, and yes, we are allowed to share them.
-The difference is that how we share our opinions may be dictated by our D/s relationship - maybe we have a specific time of day, maybe we keep a journal, maybe we have the freedom to say what we need to say as long as we’re respectful.
+Of course, submissives have opinions, and yes, we are allowed to share them.
+The difference is that how we share our ideas may be dictated by our D/s relationship - maybe we have a specific time of day, perhaps we keep a journal, maybe we have the freedom to say what we need to say as long as we’re respectful.
 But we most definitely have opinions and should have the ability to share them.